virgesmith/inexmo/README.md

 - [ ] return value policy
 - [ ] customisable location of modules (default seems to work ok)?
 - [ ] control over header file order
-- [ ] are modules consistently rebuilding (only) when signature/code/compiler setting change?
+- [ ] are modules consistently rebuilding/reloading (only) when signature/code/compiler setting change?
-- [ ] function docstr (supplied as help arg to compile)
+- [X] function docstr (supplied as help arg to compile)
+- [ ] come up with a better name!

 ## See also